GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    }
    ```

-7. Run the code and compare the two JSON files again.
-We noticed that the description field seems to be missing quotation marks in certain parts.
+7. Execute the code again and compare the two JSON files once more.
+It appears that the description field is missing quotation marks in some parts still.

-   :::info
+   :::note
    Can you suggest a modification to the code that would preserve the quotation marks in the description field?
    :::